coverclock/com-diag-hazer/README.md

 Finally I ran my SW on Nickel using the BU353W10 receiver (a U-Blox 8 device),  and I saw similar occasional loss of sync due to corruption of the NMEA stream.
+Similarly, the same SW and GPS HW on the Pi worked without problems.

-This appears to be an issue either with the Intel hardware on both of the NUC boxes, or with the different versions of Linux each box is running.
+This appears to be an issue either with the Intel USB hardware on both of the NUC boxes, or with the USB stack in both of the different versions of Linux each box is running.

 # Acknowledgements